Angle Measurement Device Using Arduino Nano & ADXL335

 Building an Angle Measurement Device using an Arduino Nano is exciting and helpful in the world of DIY projects and electronics.
 An I2C LCD display, an ADXL335 accelerometer, and an Arduino Nano are three crucial parts of this project.
 These parts work together to create a small, accurate, and easy-to-use tool that can measure and show angles instantly anywhere.

 This tool can be applied in many different fields, such as robotics and do-it-yourself projects where accurate tilt or inclination measurement is necessary.
-We’ll lead you through the entire process of building your angle measuring device in this post, including how to add a reset button to set it to zero degrees.
+We’ll lead you through the entire process of building your angle measurement device in this post, including how to add a reset button to set it to zero degrees.

 Circuit Diagram